newmkg/fauth/README.md

 # fauth

-C++23 Firebase Auth verification daemon using libev and Unix domain sockets
+A lightweight C++23 Firebase Authentication verification daemon using libev and Unix domain sockets for fast local IPC.